 Self-guided Barcelona Walking Tour

-This is a self-guided and therefore free walking tour of Barcelona that takes at least 2 hours.
+This is a self-guided and therefore free Barcelona walking tour that takes at least 2 hours.
 Depending on how much you stop for pictures, tapas and exploring along the way 🙂 Below you see the google maps version of the Barcelona walking tour map.

-I have taken almost all my visitors on this tour because it covers some of the mayor attractions, some hidden gems and a few of my personal favorite places to see in Barcelona.
+I have taken almost all my visitors on this Barcelona walking tour because it covers some of the mayor attractions, some hidden gems and a few of my personal favorite places to see in the city.

 It’s the perfect walking tour if you want to explore Barcelona on foot in one day.